sathyapriya-t/springboot/README.md

 - Loose Coupling/Tight Coupling
 - Becoming a maintainer

-spring without springboot is without annotations
+### <u> Difference Between Spring and SpringBoot

+spring without spring boot is without annotations.
+Every thing in spring like bean creation and configurations are done by spring.xml file.
+There are no annotations in spring.
+In Spring Boot, we do the creation of bean with annotations and its easier.

 ### <u> Inversion of Control</u> - (Principle)